 Once I introduce the concept and the kids have it, they find themes all the time.
 Kind of like when you get a new car and then notice them everywhere you look!

-Another thing I love about teaching themes are the discussions we have in class and the way it really helps the kids find a deeper meaning (hidden treasures) in what they are reading.
+Another thing I love about teaching themes is the discussions we have in class and the way it really helps the kids find a deeper meaning (hidden treasures) in what they are reading.

 Happy teaching!
 Thanks for stopping by!